 - 1 can black beans, drained and rinsed

 - 6 green onions, diced

-- In a large rimmed saute pan (this is the one I use) heat the olive oil over medium heat.
-Add red onion, garlic, bell peppers, jalapeno, salt and pepper and saute for 5 minutes until onions are soft and start to turn translucent.
+- In a large rimmed saute pan with lid (this is the one I use) heat the olive oil over medium heat.
+Add red onion, garlic, bell peppers, jalapeno, salt and taco seasoning and saute for 5 minutes until onions are soft and start to turn translucent.

 - Add the quinoa, tomato paste, vegetable broth and diced tomatoes and stir until well combined.
 Bring to a boil.
 Place the pan lid securely on top and turn the heat to low.
 Simmer for 20 minutes without lifting the lid.
 My pan is non-stick and ceramic and cooks everything evenly without burning the bottom.
 It took 20 minutes exactly in my pan and I checked on it by viewing through the clear lid.

 - Once all the liquid is absorbed, turn the burner off and stir in the black beans, cilantro, lime juice and green onions.
 Taste and adjust seasonings as needed.
-You may want to add more salt, pepper, lime juice or cilantro.
+You may want to add more salt, taco seasoning, lime juice or cilantro.
 Enjoy immediately hot or warm.
-Serve with a generous amount of avocado, cilantro and green onions.
+Serve with a generous amount of avocado, cilantro, vegan sour cream, jalapeno slices and green onions.

 - Prep Time: 5 mins

 - Category: Entree